McCloudS/subgen/README.md

 # What are the limitations/problems?

-* If Plex adds multiple shows (like a season pack), it may fail to process subtitles.
 * I made it and know nothing about formal deployment for python coding.
 * It's using trained AI models to transcribe, so it WILL mess up